Skip to content

 Answer: 86.74 metres by Yuriy Sedykh of the Soviet Union.
 Stuttgart, August 30, 1986.

-40 years and counting.
-The hammer throw record is the oldest active world record in any Olympic athletics event, beating even the long jump and discus.
-Most current throwers don’t crack 82 metres.
+Forty years and counting.
+It is the oldest men’s world record in Olympic athletics, older than Powell’s long jump and Sotomayor’s high jump.
+Most current throwers do not crack 82 metres.

 Answer: Tamirat Tola of Ethiopia, in 2:06:26.
-Games record on a difficult Paris course with several stiff climbs.
+An Olympic record on a Paris course with several stiff climbs.

-The Games record fell despite Paris’s notoriously hilly profile, which most analysts had thought would slow times.
-Eliud Kipchoge, the defending champion, dropped out of the race partway, ending his Olympic marathon streak.
+Most analysts had expected the hilly profile to slow times.
+Eliud Kipchoge, the defending champion, dropped out partway through, ending his Olympic marathon streak.

 Swimming and Gymnastics Olympic Trivia Questions [71-89]

-Swimming and gymnastics together produce roughly 40% of the medal events at a Summer Olympics.
-Both sports concentrate elite stars against a tiny field of competitors over short event windows, which is why a Phelps or a Biles can stack medals fast across one or two Games.
+Swimming (35 events) and gymnastics (18 across artistic, rhythmic, and trampoline) put 53 medal events on the Paris 2024 program, about one in six.
+Both pack elite athletes into short event windows, which is how a Phelps or a Biles stacks medals fast across one or two Games.

 71. How many world records did Michael Phelps set in his career?
 (Hard)

-The number is roughly 1.5x Mark Spitz’s career total and 3x Ian Thorpe’s.
-Phelps was setting world records as a 15-year-old at Sydney 2000 and broke his last one at the 2009 Worlds in Rome.
+Phelps was setting world records as a 15-year-old in 2001 and broke his last one at the 2009 World Championships in Rome.

 72. What is Phelps’s signature event?
 (Medium)